yearn/yearn-devdocs/docs/developers/v2/CONTRACTS_REVIEW.md

 ## Formatting & Naming Conventions

 All of us are working remotely, and each of us has different ways to develop smart contracts.
-So, it is extremelly important to get a standard and a naming convention for developing the smart contracts.
+So, it is extremely important to get a standard formatting and naming convention for developing smart contracts.

-### Formating
+### Formatting

-The linting or formatting the smart contract is a very important action to make them more readable, clear and easy to understand.
+The linting or formatting of the smart contract is a very important action to make them more readable, clear and easy to understand.

 In our [Brownie Strategy Mix repo](https://github.com/yearn/brownie-strategy-mix) we use [Pretty Quick](https://www.npmjs.com/package/pretty-quick).